ceph/ceph/doc/releases/nautilus.rst

   * OSDs more effectively prioritize the most important PGs and objects when performing recovery and backfill.
-  * Progress for long-running background processes--like recovery after a device failure--is not reported as part of ``ceph status``.
+  * Progress for long-running background processes--like recovery after a device failure--is now reported as part of ``ceph status``.
   * An experimental `Coupled-Layer "Clay" erasure code
     <https://www.usenix.org/conference/fast18/presentation/vajha>`_